dasarpai/old.dasarpai.github.io/_pmblog/2018-09-04-agile-project-management-for-hr-professionals.md

 - The team assigned to a project should be a “Self Organizing Team” within D Days.
 - Ensure a particular HR KPI is brought under control within W weeks.

-## Key Changes in Project &amp; Business Environment
+## Key Changes in Project & Business Environment

 You can visualize the impact of the following changes, which happened in the last decade, on HR project’s planning, success, execution strategy, risks, quality, scope, cost, coordination, stakeholder management, communication, employee hiring/retention.
 I prepared a list of changes that happened in the last decade, this list is based on my observations, but it can be very exhaustive.